umutondersu/nvim/README.md

 You can also merge updates/changes from the repo back into your fork, to keep up-to-date with any changes for the default configuration.

-## Contribution

-This configuration is mainly for my personal use but Pull-requests are welcome.

 ## FAQ

 - What should I do if I already have a pre-existing neovim configuration?